UK Nutrition and Health Claims Committee and EU transition scientific risk assessment

 The UK government and devolved administrations make decisions on whether to authorise nutrition and health claims.

-The UKNHCC is supported in its work by a secretariat provided by the Office of Health Improvement and Disparities (OHID) at the Department of Health and Social Care (DHSC).
+The UKNHCC is supported in its work by a secretariat provided by the Office for Health Improvement and Disparities at the Department of Health and Social Care (DHSC).
 The secretariat has scientific expertise to support the decision-making processes of the committee.

 Code of practice

-The UKNHCC operates in keeping with guidelines governing scientific advisory committees such as the Government Office for Science’s code of practice for scientific advisory committees (CoPSAC).
+The UKNHCC operates in keeping with guidelines governing scientific advisory committees such as the Government Office for Science’s code of practice for scientific advisory committees and councils.

-The UKNHCC code of practice (September 2023) (PDF, 163 KB, 19 pages) sets out how the committee puts into practice the guidelines governing scientific advisory committees and a framework for the evaluation of evidence; these follow a similar approach to that of the Scientific Advisory Committee on Nutrition (SACN)’s code of practice, the SACN framework for the evaluation of evidence and the European Food Safety Authority (EFSA)’s scientific and technical guidance) to ensure a consistent approach is taken with all reviews.
+The UKNHCC code of practice (September 2023) (PDF, 163 KB, 19 pages) sets out how the committee puts into practice the guidelines governing scientific advisory committees and a framework for the evaluation of evidence.
+These follow a similar approach to that of the Scientific Advisory Committee on Nutrition’s Code of practice (August 2023) (PDF, 405KB) and its Framework and methods for the evaluation of evidence that relates food and nutrients to health (January 2023) (PDF, 389KB), as well as the European Food Safety Authority’s (EFSA) Scientific and technical guidance for the preparation and presentation of a health claim application to ensure a consistent approach is taken with all reviews.

 UKNHCC framework for the evaluation of evidence

-The UKNHCC follows a framework for the evaluation of evidence submitted for the substantiation of nutrition and health claims (March 2023), to ensure a consistent approach is taken with all its assessments.
+The UKNHCC Framework for the evaluation of evidence submitted for the substantiation of nutrition and health claims (March 2023) (PDF, 271KB) ensures a consistent approach is taken with all its assessments.

 Membership